Scheduler internals in Go ↔ Java: how your code is actually executed

 Cooperative vs async preemption - politeness vs coercion 🤝⚡, the scheduler either waits or interrupts

-Previously, Go used cooperative preemption — a goroutine had to "yield" itself.
+Earlier, Go used cooperative preemption — goroutine had to "yield" itself.

 Now there is async preemption — the runtime can interrupt it.